bbauska/W3Cx-4of5-thru-May-2024/README.md

 <h4>Add this to our game framework:</h4>

-So, these are the changes to our small game engine prototype (which is far from finished yet):
+These are the changes to our small game engine prototype (which is far from finished yet):

 1. We add an empty inputStates object as a global property of the game